Recommended Ages 8-14

 Men’s Head Lacrosse Coach, Babson College

-Brendan Gorman enters his sixth season as head coach of the Babson men’s lacrosse program.
-In his first four seasons at the helm, he has guided the Beavers to an overall record of 51-37 and five straight trips to the Pilgrim League Tournament, including appearances in the championship game in 2011, 2013, and 2014.
+Brendan Gorman enters his seventh season as head coach of the Babson men’s lacrosse program.
+In his first 6 seasons at the helm, he has guided the Beavers to an overall record of 62-44 and 6 straight trips to the Pilgrim League Tournament, including appearances in the championship game in the last three.
 Gorman, named Pilgrim League Co-Coach of the Year in 2011, also serves as Babson’s strength and conditioning coordinator.
 Along with his collegiate coaching experience, Gorman has worked at numerous lacrosse camps along the East Coast, including those at RIT, Brown University, and Navy, as well as camps overseas in England and Italy.
 He has served as a coach in the prestigious USILA Division III North/South All-Star Game, spoken at the National Lacrosse Coaches Convention, and spent five months as a starting attack and offensive coordinator for the Burnside Lacrosse Club in Adelaide, Australia.